uzairarif5/django_apps/README.md

 ## Updates

-update 3.7:
+update 4.1:
-- Removed a print statement.
+- Chaned host from Vercel to Render.

-update 3.2 - 3.6:
+update 3.2 - 3.7:
 - Changed `requirements.txt`.
+- Removed some print statements.

 update 3.1:
 - Added a backend for my studynotes project, where calls are made to a postresql database.